Praying for God

 The prayer Jesus taught

 Jesus uttered what we call, “the Lord’s Prayer.”
-But Jesus didn’t pray it.
+But he didn’t pray it.
 Rather, he taught it.
-He said:
+Jesus said:

 This, then, is how you should pray: